-Cirrhosis is increasing in the world, and is the 11th leading cause of death globally (5).
-Although the improvements of health services worldwide, the increased morbidity and mortality of cirrhosis may be explained by prolonged survival of the human being and increased prevalence of excess weight all over the world.
-For example, nonalcoholic fatty liver disease (NAFLD) affects up to one third of the world population, and it has become the most common cause of chronic liver disease even at childhood at the moment (44).
-NAFLD is a marker of pathological fat deposition combined with a low-grade inflammation that results with hypercoagulability, endothelial dysfunction, and an accelerated atherosclerosis (44).
-Besides terminating with cirrhosis, NAFLD is associated with higher cardiovascular diseases and overall mortality rates (45).
-Authors reported independent associations between NAFLD and impaired flow-mediated vasodilation and increased mean carotid artery intima-media thickness (CIMT) (46).
-NAFLD may be considered as a hepatic consequence of the metabolic syndrome and SCD (14, 47).
-Smoking may also take a role in the endothelial inflammation in the liver since the inflammatory effects of smoking on vascular endothelium are well-known with Buerger's disease and COPD (48).
+The prevalence of cirrhosis is increasing in the world, and it was the 10th leading cause of death for men and the 12th for women in the United States in 2001 (5).
+Despite the improvements of health services worldwide, the increased morbidity and mortality of cirrhosis may be explained by prolonged survival of the human being and increased prevalence of excess weight all over the world.
+For example, nonalcoholic fatty liver disease (NAFLD) affects up to one third of the world population, and it has become the most common cause of chronic liver disease even at childhood at the moment (42).
+NAFLD is a marker of pathological fat deposition combined with a lowgrade inflammation that results with hypercoagulability, endothelial dysfunction, and an accelerated atherosclerotic process (42).
+Beside terminating with cirrhosis, NAFLD is associated with higher overall mortality rates as well as increased cardiovascular diseases (43).
+Authors reported independent associations between NAFLD and impaired flow-mediated vasodilation and increased mean carotid artery intima-media thickness (CIMT) (44).
+NAFLD may be considered as the hepatic consequence of the metabolic syndrome and SCD (14, 45).
+Smoking may also take a role in the endothelial inflammation in the liver since the inflammatory effects of smoking on vascular endothelium is well-known with Buerger's disease and COPD (46).
 Increased oxidative stresses, inactivation of antiproteases, and release of proinflammatory mediators may terminate with an accelerated atherosclerosis in smokers.
 Atherosclerotic effects of alcohol are much more prominent on hepatic endothelium probably due to the highest concentrations of its metabolites in the liver.
-Chronic infectious or inflammatory processes may also terminate with an accelerated atherosclerosis all over the body.
-For instance, chronic hepatitis C virus (HCV) infection raised CIMT, and hepatic functions were normalized with the clearance of HCV (49).
-As a result, beside COPD, ileus, leg ulcers, digital clubbing, CHD, CRD, and stroke, cirrhosis may just be one of the consequences of the metabolic syndrome and SCD.
+Chronic infectious or inflammatory processes may also terminate with an accelerated atherosclerosis all over the body (47).
+For instance, chronic hepatitis C virus (HCV) infection raised CIMT, and hepatic functions were normalized with the clearance of HCV (47).
+As a result, beside COPD, ileus, leg ulcers, digital clubbing, CHD, CRD, and stroke, cirrhosis may also be one of the atherosclerotic consequences of the metabolic syndrome and SCD.